zJohnWick/CLEANFOX-CONFIG/README.md

 5) Done.

 ## Difference with the Betterfox Config.
-* Changed/Added a few things.
+* Changed/Added a few things in Betterfox.

 | Fox Type | Line # | Description | Status |
 | :---: | :---: | :---: | :---: |